Simply007/ems-mvc-component-development-site-deprecated/README.md

     └── ...
     ```

-1. Import the package with the site
+1. Import [the package](/DevelopmentSite.zip) with the site ([documentation](https://docs.kentico.com/display/K12SP/Importing+a+site+or+objects))
-    * Site (Presenation URL)
+    * Site (Presentation URL)
     * Page type (configured for page builder - url pattern `/` and use tab checkbox)
     * Page by this page type
     * Automatic web farms

 1. Adjust connection string + hash string from [/CMS/web.config](/CMS/web.config) to [/DevelopmentSite/web.config]

+1. Register `Development application` in IIS/IIS Express
+    * use `<TargetFolder>/DevelopmentSite` as a `Physical path`
+    * you could use the same Application pool as is set f administration application

+1. Adjust presentation URL in the administration instance

+1. Run administration in

+    TODO: temporary - add nuget source
+    QUESTION: Why the content files are not restored from: kentico.aspnet.mvc (from \\kentico\dev\Build\NugetFeed\) - workaround - copy them manually - but it raise the 500 error - beacuse the chnks and its names has different hash suffix

-1. Build both colutions
+1. Build both DevelopmentSite